Paths

 return <Path animatedProps={animatedProps} />;

-value of a path given its x
+Return the `y` value of a path given its `x` coordinate

 const p1 = parse(